DataDog/hiring-engineers/philip-neeves-techex-answers.md

 Is there anything creative you would use Datadog for?

-If I did own a Casino I think it would be useful to monitor all of the various machines.
-It could tell you a if a machine is paying out too much or too little even.
+If I did own a Casino I think it would be useful to be able to monitor all of the various machines through a 'single pane of glass'.
+It could tell you a if a machine is paying out too much or too little.
 Does that correlate with the machine’s performance?
-You could get good analytics on the use of machines, which ones are used more than others, which could lead to an investigation as to why not – is it the location of the machine, the look, the feel?
+You could get good analytics on the use of machines: which ones are used more than others.
+If so, why?
+Is it the location of the machine, the look, the feel, the programming?
 Are certain machines more popular at certain times of the day?
 It would give you a good understanding then of their profitability.
-You could look for anomalies in performance that might highlight an unknown hack on the machines for cheating also.
+You could look for anomalies in performance that might highlight an unknown hack on the machines for cheating.
 You could also get real time feedback on the cashflow of individual machines through to groups of machines through to the entire Casino.